einsteinium400/pianista/README.md

 # How To Start Game
 * python main.py
 # How to Play- Note reading practice
-* Start the game by click 'start'.
+* Start the game by click 'Start'.
 * Click on the keyboard of the piano that you think appears on the screen.
 ![plot](./images/note_reading.png)
 # How to Play- Absolute Hearing
-* Start the game by click 'start'.
+* Start the game by click 'Start'.
 * Choose the correct note by clicking on it.
 * To hear the note again, press 'Hear Again'.
 * For the answer click 'Answer'.